Areté Executive Director Resigns Over Irene Marcos Visit

 "I call on the University community to hold fast to our commitment to justice and peace, and to help one another remain vigilant, especially during this time of forgetfulness," Ateneo's president concluded.

-Ateneo's student council, the Sanggunian ng mga Paaralang Loyola ng Ateneo de Manila, on April 8 released an indignation statement expressing dismay at the presence of Irene Marcos at an official university function.
+Ateneo's student council, the Sanggunian ng mga Paaralang Loyola ng Ateneo de Manila, on April 8 released an indignation statement expressing dismay at the presence of Irene Marcos-Araneta at an official university function.
 "It is nothing but ironic that a Marcos participated in the event of the institution, Ateneo's premier creative hub where the spirit of creativity and innovation is nurtured and cultivated.
 It is the university's central space for creative, adaptive, and independent thinking—values that the Marcoses systematically destroyed during the darkest era in Philippine history," the student body representative pointed out.

 It also called out Areté for this "grave insult and vehement mockery to Martial Law survivors and martyrs" and that the invitation is a "form of shameless compliance to the very movement that the Ateneo vehemently opposes, the erasure of Martial Law crimes from history and from the present discourse during the campaign period of the 2019 Senatorial Elections."